vinfreecs/genga/Documentation.md

 Note that the data in the Energy-, Collisions-, Ejections-, time- and info-files are not deleted and the new data is added at the end of these files.
 But the coordinate output files are OVERWRITTEN with the new data.
 By restarting a simulation the values of E0 and the inner Energy are read out from the original run and used again.
 One can also use a coordinate output file to start a new simulation run with totally different parameters by using the Output file as a new initial condition file. the Input file Format should then be of the form << t i m r x y z vx vy vz Sx Sy Sz amin amax emin emax - - - - >>

 When GENGA is restarted using the console argument "-R", it changes the entry of the Lock file named lock.dat.
 This file must be deleted or modified when GENGA is restarted again from the same time step.
 This prevents from data loss by an accidental relaunch.
-To ignore the lock file the IgnoreLockFile Flag in the define.h file can be set t o 1.
+To ignore the lock file the IgnoreLockFile Flag in the define.h file can be set to 1.

+With the restart time -1, GENGA searches automatically for the last output and restarts directly from there.
+To determine the last output, the last entry in the time-file is used.

+# Interrupting a simulation #

+GENGA can be interrupted with the SIGINT signal (Ctrl-C).
+In this case, GENGA completes the current time step and writes one additional output.
+With the restart time step -1, GENGA will continue the integration starting from this output.
+The SIGINT signal can also be sent to GENGA when using a queuing system (e.g. SLURM).

 # aeLimits #
 The aeLimits values amin, amax, emin and emax are limits for the semi major axis and eccentricity for an individual particle.
 The values can be set in the initial condition file.
 If the corresponding particle spends time in the given area in a-e space, then a counter is increased.